mrskyeA/crazyfrog/main.md

   font-size: 1.3em
 }
 </style>
-# Humble Beginnings (pt.
-1)
+# Erik Wernquist

-It all started in 1997 when a 17-year-old kid named Daniel Malmedahl noticed that he could imitate a two-stroke engine sound.
-(Wilson, 2005) He and his friends found it very amusing and posted it online.
-In 2003, Erik Wernquist an animator at Kaktus Film in Sweden was emailed the humorous sound by a friend and inspired to base creation on it.
+Erik Wernquist is the original artist of Crazy Frog.He was born in 1977 and is currently 45.
+He is a digital artist based in Sweden.
+Little are known about how he became an artist or when he got hired to work at Katkus Film(the original animation studio for Crazy Frog).
+In 2003, Erik Wernquist — while working at Katkus Film— was emailed the humorous sound by a friend and was inspired to base creation on it.
 In an interview with hitquarters.com, “I wanted to create a character that looked like he could sound like that sound…” He modeled and animated over 6 - 8 weeks creating the character we know now.
 The animation was paired with the aforementioned two-stroke engine sound.
-It was uploaded to cgitalk.com(a forum website focusing on 3d animation) forums under the name of the Annoying Thing.
+It was uploaded to cgitalk.com(a forum website focusing on 3d animation) forums under the name of the Annoying Thing(later renamed to Crazy Frog).
 It instantly became highly popular on the forums and through peer-to-peer file-sharing programs.
-For a while that was it until 2004, someone at Jamba (a german ringtone company) contacted Erik Wernquist for the rights to use the Annoying Thing for ringtones in exchange for royalties(unknown amount).
-Quickly they also contacted Daniel Malmedahl — the 17-year-old kid who made the two-stroke engine sound from earlier — and also formed a deal with him.
-(Blumentrath & Wernquist, 2005) Jamba rebranded the character as the Crazy Frog and sold the original two-stroke engine sound among a ringtone set with lots of marketing material to promote the entire ringtone set.
-Funnily, the marketing was so good it became obnoxious to viewers.
-According to Manchester News(2005), “[People] thought the [Crazy Frog] and his accompanying tune were on screen too often - or found it simply ‘annoying’.”
+Later it got used by Jamba(more on this company later) for ringtones and songs.
+Jamba rebranded the Annoying Thing to Crazy Frog and  Katkus Film developed the animations for the Crazy Frog music videos.
+(Blumentrath & Wernquist, 2005)After quitting his job at Katkus Film(the time he left is undocumented) he became a freelance artist and writer.
+Some of his most notable works shown on IMDb are writing on the Grotesco Show, creating the Wanderers animated short film, and animating on Metropia, and Crazy Frog.
+(IMDb, n.d.)Some of his freelance work shown on his website includes working on the logo and some concept art for a made-up superhero Lynx for the Berts Bagdok movie, working on a Volvo XC40 Recharge ad, and making the NASA/JPL Short Film: "Cassini's Grand Finale".
+(Erik Wernquist, n.d.)

 ---
 <style scoped>